brootware/staging.github.io/_posts/2022-05-19-sensitive-data-redaction-pyredactkit.md

 reading_hours = math.floor(reading_minutes/60)
 ```

+# Custom Redaction Engine

+The implementation of custom redaction engine is similar to core redaction engine.
+The core redaction engine has a pre-defined list of regex patterns that will identify and redact data from the text files.

+The custom redaction engine on the other hand takes in a set of user defined regular expression patterns to redact sensitive data from text files.
+The usage of this can be found in this [pyredactkit wiki article](https://github.com/brootware/PyRedactKit/wiki/Usage#advance-usage).

 # Todos and enhancements

 Here is a roadmap of what's in store for PyRedactKit.
 If you would like to contribute and extend regex identifier database please check out the [guide](https://github.com/brootware/PyRedactKit/wiki/Contributing).